Taking Monetary Punishments Seriously

-In response, this project has a twofold set of objectives.
-Firstly, it seeks to analyze whether, as some authors suggest, the monetary fine is a qualitatively different sanction from that of imprisonment and, consequently, whether it should be governed by different principles.
-Is it really significant who pays the fine or is it an impersonal sanction?
-Secondly, assuming that the monetary fine must be conceived as a personal punishment so that the addressee of the censure and the subject of the pecuniary detriment overlap, it aims to analyze the legal options for minimizing the risk of fines being transferred to third parties.
-In particular, the project is interested in studying whether the payment of a monetary fine by a third party might constitute an obstruction of justice.
-By examining the foundations of (monetary) punishment and methods to ensure its non-transferable character from a transnational perspective, this project will advance several key components of the Department of Criminal Law’s research agenda.
+In response, the objectives of this project are twofold.
+The first is to analyze whether, as some authors suggest, the fine as a sanction is qualitatively different from imprisonment and, if it is, whether it should be governed by different principles.
+Does it really matter who pays the fine or is not the fine rather an impersonal sanction from the very beginning?
+The second – assuming that the fine must be viewed as a personal punishment so that the subject of the censure and the subject of the pecuniary detriment are one and the same – is to analyze the legal options for minimizing the risk that the burden associated with a fine will be transferred to third parties.
+In particular, the project will study whether it might be possible for the payment of a fine by a third party to be construed as an obstruction of justice.
+By examining the foundations of (monetary) punishment and the methods applied to achieve its non-transferability, also from a transnational perspective, this project will advance several key aspects of the research agenda of the Department of Criminal Law.